rwxrob/boost/README.md

    * Use Aliases and Exported Bash Functions
    * Tab Completion and Sourcing
    * Manage Bash Shell Executable `PATH` and `CDPATH`
-   * Start Your Own Scripts Collection
+   * Master Bash and Start Scripts Collection
 * Customize Vi and Vim
    * Vi/m is a Shell-Centric Text Editor, Not an IDE
    * Proven Designs for Portable Vi/m Customization